karimarttila/clojure/webstore-demo/store2/README.md

 I used mostly two example projects in my exercise:

 - [metosin-example-project](https://github.com/metosin/example-project).
 This example project shows how to use [babashka](https://github.com/babashka/babashka) as a command runner (I have previously used mostly [just](https://github.com/casey/just)).
 I also used a lot of configurations of this example as a basis for my exercise.
+This example project provides also a good example on how to use [reitit](https://github.com/metosin/reitit), middleware, [malli](https://github.com/metosin/malli), etc.
 - [uix-starter](https://github.com/pitch-io/uix-starter).
 This is the "official UIx starter project."

 ## What Does This Demo Do and What is the Purpose of this Exercise?